 Native to Central and South America, there are roughly 1,000 different species of anthurium plants.
-They’re perennials, and although they can be grown outdoors in warmer climates, they’re rather one of the most compatible houseplants for indoor spaces, and are very much often seen in an indoor garden collection.
+They’re perennials, and although they can be grown outdoors in warmer climates, they’re one of the most compatible houseplants for indoor spaces, and are often seen in an indoor garden collection.
 Some gardeners will grow them to admire their foliage, others for the beautiful colors the anthurium has to offer.

 But be aware, this plant—also known as the “flamingo flower”—can be fussy.
 As most plants do, the anthurium needs certain care conditions to be met in order to really thrive.
 You may end up doing a bit of trial and error, but it will be worth it to have this beautiful plant in your home.
 So, how do you care for an anthurium plant indoors?

 As with most indoor plants, your anthurium will do best when potted with a well-draining soil in a container that has good drainage.
 You want to keep the soil moist when watering, but not wet (as you don’t want your anthurium sitting in soggy soil and potentially rotting).
 To avoid repotting too much, it would be ideal to use a pot that the anthurium can grow into instead of out of.
 If needed, repotting should only be done when the plant’s roots fill the space.
 When you see roots begin to come above the soil, that means it’s time to repot.